Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/transactions-reverse.md

 ### Reverse [POST /transactions/{id}/reverse]

-Returns funds back to where they came from.
+Reverses any balance changes, usesRemaining changes and Stripe charges of a Transaction.
 Reverse adds a Transaction to the [Transaction Chain](#reference/0/transactions/get-transaction-chain).

 + Parameter
     + id (string, required) - The ID of any Transaction to reverse.